sun-zheng-an/gulp-shell/README.md

 default: false

-Whether to clear system environonment variables or not.
-If true, only those in options.env are used.
+Whether to clear the current environment or not before adding the variables in options.env.